pret/pokepuzzle/README.md

 Then copy the above ROM to this directory as "baserom.gbc".
 Then run `make` in your shell.

-This will output a file named "pokepuzzle.gbc"
+This will output a file named "pokepuzzle.gbc".

 ## See also